inasafe/inasafe-doc/docs/source/developer-docs/jenkins_ci.rst

 .. note:: This documentation is Copyright Linfiniti Consulting CC.
-May 2013 and has been included here to provide provenance, and adapted for the InaSAFE project.
+May 2013 and has been included here to provide provenance, and adapted for the
+   |project_name| project.

 `Jenkins <http://jenkins-ci.org/>`_ is an automated build and test server.

 Installation procedure - Jenkins server
 ---------------------------------------

 If you want to have the most recent version of jenkins the install procedure is described at http://pkg.jenkins-ci.org/debian/.

 *You can skip the following part if you want to use jenkins that comes with